 Therefore1/Nevertheless2, he gets the delicious waffle1/pretzel2 from the kitchen.’

 The eye-tracking results showed that anticipatory looks after the DC region depended on the specific DC heard by participants.
-For instance, in (13), since the protagonist craves something sweet, participants tended to look more at the sweet candidates (waffle and cake) before the DC and upon hearing the positive causal DC (thereforewhen hearing the negative causal DC (nevertheless their looks turned to the non-sweet options (pretzel and cheese).
-This provides direct evidence that the information carried by the DC is integrated a participant’s discourse representation.
+For instance, in (13), since the protagonist craves something sweet, participants tended to look more at the sweet candidates (waffle and cake) before the DC and upon hearing the positive causal DC (therefore); in contrast, when hearing the negative causal DC (nevertheless), their looks turned to the non-sweet options (pretzel and cheese).
+This provides direct evidence that the information carried by the DC is readily integrated into a participant’s discourse representation.
 Moreover, we see how the DC nevertheless made participants revise the expectations that they had formed after hearing the first two sentences.
 In a second Experiment, the authors adapted the visual world paradigm to an ERP design.
 In place of visual cues establishing the story continuation options [in (13) the image of a cake, a waffle, a pretzel, a slice of cheese and a distractor], the design of this second Experiment relied solely on discourse cues as in (14) [Köhne-Fuetterer et al., (2021), p.431].
 The target sentence starting with the DC in (14) is preceded by a short story inviting participants to predict that Tim and Kim will either go to the cinema (place to watch a movie) or, even more likely, to the night club (place to dance).

 ‘Tim and Kim are wondering whether they prefer to go dancing or to watch the new movie.
 Kim likes dancing a lot.